krzywilk/wangiee-dynamics-engineering/readme.md

 </p>

 #### Intersections
-All points of intersection between the horizontal and vertical lines are calculated basis on theta i rho of lines.
+All points of intersection between the horizontal and vertical lines are calculated basis on theta and rho of lines.

 <p align="center">
   <img src="resources/readme/intersections.jpg?raw=true" alt="animated" />